imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 Some years later now, I sincerely regret _not_ learning to use fixtures first, to experience those pains for myself (or not), to find out to what problem exactly Factory Girl was a solution.
-For, I've come to discover, Factory Girl doesn't prevent you from having the same issues that you'd find with fixtures.
+For, I've come to discover, Factory Girl doesn't prevent you from having some of the same issues that you'd find with fixtures.

 To understand this a bit better, let's do a simple refactoring from fixtures to factories to demonstrate what problems we are solving